awssecwestafrica/community-processes/README.md

   * Ejiroghene Pepper

 * The CORE leadership policy document can be found here: [CORE Leadership Policy](core-leadership-policy.md)
+* We have active leaders who are at the forefront of leadership
 * We also have supporting "bench" leaders that support in the background in an advisory and financial sponsorship role

 ### COMMUNITY Leadership